fedushare/mech_saml_ec/README.md

         <Attribute name="urn:oid:2.5.4.42" id="local-login-user"/>
         ```

+3. Metadata

+    The following AssertionConsumerService should be added to the SP metadata consumed
+    by the IdP.

+    ```
+    <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:PAOS" Location="host@<fqdn>" index="<index>"/>
+    ```

+    Replace `<fqdn>` with the fully qualified domain name of your SP and `<index>` with this AssertionConsumerService's
+    index in the SP's list of all AssertionConsumerServices.

 ## Testing your IdP configuration

 Before trying the SAML EC GSS mechanism, first confirm that your SAML